-What Causes Meth Mouth?
+Causes Of Meth Mouth

 Dryness of mouth due to chronic addiction is the main culprit behind Meth mouth.
-When your mouth becomes excessively dry, the acid levels inside the mouth skyrocket acting on the teeth and eating them up.
+When a mouth becomes excessively dry, the acid levels inside the mouth skyrocket acting on the teeth and eating them up.

-What are the Effects of Meth Mouth?
+Effects of Meth Mouth

 Other complications may include lesions on the inner surface of the mouth, prevalent gum diseases, and teeth grinding (Bruxism).
 Some patients who have abused it for prolonged periods are found to have difficulty chewing food.
 This may occur due to an increased rigidity of the muscles in the mouth.

-What Does Meth Mouth Do To Your Teeth?
+What Does Meth Do To The Teeth?

-Meth’s Indirect Influence On Your Teeth
+Meth Indirect Influence On The Teeth